webqit/webflo/site/docs/concepts/realtime.md

 ---

 ::: tip
 While not explicitly mentioned, external Webflo servers are just as accessible and interactive as the local server.
-A server-to-server interaction, for example, is just a matter of `LiveResponse.from(await fetch('https://api.example.com/data'))`.
+A server-to-server interaction, for example, is just a matter of `await LiveResponse.from(await fetch('https://api.example.com/data'))`.
 :::

 ## Entering Background Mode